bytecodealliance/cargo-component/README.md

 Use `cargo component new <name>` to create a new component.

-This will create a `world.wit` file describing the world that the component will target:
+This will create a `wit/world.wit` file describing the world that the component will target:

 ```wit